6 Steps to Prioritize Tasks and Meet Project Deadlines at Work

 4. Unclear and incorrect priorities

 Lack of well-defined goals and measures is a major contributor to project failure, accounting for 37% of failed projects according to one Project Management Institute survey.
 But what can you, as the project manager, do about it?
 Quite a bit.

-Let’s take a look at some of the tips on how to effectively prioritize tasks at work, manage time and how you can meet project deadlines better:
+Let’s take a look at some of the tips on how to effectively prioritize project tasks at work:

 1. Create a list of tasks

 First things first!
-Based on task management, create a list of the tasks involved in your project if there are multiple tasks to prioritize.
+With the help of task management, create a list of the tasks involved in your project if there are multiple tasks to prioritize.
 You can always go back and add more as the project unfolds, and you may need to create sub-tasks later if it turns out some of your tasks are too complex.
 Don’t worry about that now.
 Just get the essential information out there.